 Head north along Route 60 (if you’re traveling clockwise) or Route 61 (if counter-clockwise).
 Both will lead you to Ísafjörður, the area’s capital and center of business.

 Even with the creation of several new tunnels in the last few decades, it’s still an adventure navigating the winding, coast-hugging roads of the Westfjords.
-You will have almost constant views of the Atlantic Ocean and plenty of birds to watch (including puffins).
-Simply put, you have two main options with regards to your route: clockwise or counterclockwise.
+You will have almost constant views of the Atlantic Ocean and plenty of birds to watch (including Iceland's iconic puffins).
+Simply put, you have two main options regarding your route: clockwise or counter-clockwise.

 This depends on your budget and what type of trip you intend to have.
 Camping in the Westfjords is popular, and Hotel Flókalundur, a small, family-owned business, also has a campground attached that is open from June to September and offers wonderful views of the fjords.